YiCave/Bitcoin_HMM/README.md

       4       1910  1291  183  1174  1655   767
       5       2188  1376  138   659   801  1320

-      📌 Verify how likely systems moves from one regime to another 📌 Powerful tool during the backtest period
+      📌 Verify how likely systems move from one regime to another 📌 Powerful tool during the backtest period
       📌 Empowers prediction by forecasting regimes, identifying dominant transition paths
       ```
   - Convert to regime transition probability
      ```
-      📌 Similar to counts, easier to use for probabilistic modeling or as transition matrices in HMMs
+      📌 Similar to counts, easier to use for probabilistic modelling or as transition matrices in HMMs
      ```
   - Regime Interpretation based on metrics
     ```